 It's important to be clear who will be paying each of these fees, so you should always confirm with your prospective employer who will be paying each of these fees before commencing an application.

-Many clients choose First Migration for its long history of excellent service and track record of successful visa applications.
-However, what we feel is our biggest strength and what makes us unique is our small dedicated team that offers a truly personalised service.
+Many clients choose First Migration for our history of excellent service and track record of success.
+However, we feel our greatest strength, and what makes us truly unique, is our small dedicated team that offers a truly personalised service.
 We genuinely love what we do, and our team relishes making a difference to the lives of our clients.

 After submitting your online application, uploading the necessary documents, and attending any biometric appointments, you can generally expect to receive a decision within three weeks.
 Note this timescale is from the date your application is submitted in its entirety, including any biometric information you need to provide.
 In some limited circumstances, applications may take longer to process if the entry clearance officer or caseworker requires additional time for document verification, to interview the applicant, or to assess special circumstances such as a criminal conviction.